 The U.S. Fish and Wildlife Service annually publishes Station-specific Hunting and Sport Fishing Regulations, an update in the Federal Register to Title 50 of the Code of Federal Regulations (CFR).
 Review and formal approval of the station-specific regulations are required before the Fish and Wildlife Service may open or expand hunting and sport fishing opportunities.
 The regulations ensure safe and compatible opportunities for hunters and anglers.
 The annual regulations open and expand hunting and sport fishing opportunities and revise existing regulations.

-Learn more about national wildlife refuge or national fish hatchery is added to the list of stations opening or expanding hunting and fishing opportunities in 50 CFR parts 32 and 71, the U.S. Fish and Wildlife Service develops a hunting and fishing plan for the station.
+Before aor national fish hatchery is added to the list of stations opening or expanding hunting and fishing opportunities in 50 CFR parts 32 and 71, the U.S. Fish and Wildlife Service develops a hunting and fishing plan for the station.
 The Service incorporates the proposed hunting and fishing activities into the station’s comprehensive conservation plan (CCP) and/or other step-down management plans per guidance in 602 Fish and Wildlife Service Manual 1, 3 and 4.
 The Service prepares the CCP and step-down plan in compliance with:

 - Section 102(2)(C) of the National Environmental Policy Act (NEPA).